When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP: CTC compression

 Furthermore, unlike manual experiments that are often resource-intensive and environmentally impactful \citep{strubell-etal-2019-energy}, UTs are generally lightweight (e.g., they do not involve any training phase).
 As such, writing UTs would contribute to the environmental sustainability of NLP research, facilitating the transition to Green AI~\citep{greenai}.
-Also, UTs do not require any pre-trained model to run, as their nature and goal greatly differ from assessing the quality of a trained model, as recently proposed with behavioral checklists \citep{ribeiro-etal-2020-beyond}.
-Through behavioral checklists, we test whether a specific instance properly handles different aspects, such as linguistic phenomena (e.g., negation, co-references) and/or produces correct outputs with challenging inputs.
+Also, UTs do not require any pre-trained model to run, as their nature and goal greatly differ from assessing the quality of a trained model, as recently proposed with behavioral testing \citep{ribeiro-etal-2020-beyond}.
+Through behavioral testing, we check whether a specific instance properly handles different aspects, such as linguistic phenomena (e.g., negation, co-references), and/or produces correct outputs with challenging inputs.
 Through UTs, instead, we assess the behavior and robustness of the code itself (rather than of model instances), by verifying whether assumptions about properties of the network or about its behavior in specific conditions (e.g., not being influenced by the presence of padding) are respected.

 Currently, \texttt{pangoliNN} includes tests for two aspects: \textit{i)} proper handling of padding and batching, ensuring consistent output of neural modules irrespective of padding presence; and \textit{ii)} addressing causality by verifying the independence of module output from future elements in the input sequence, which is crucial for autoregressive and other sequence-to-sequence models.
-It also features comprehensive documentation with simple examples to guide researchers in its usage.
+It also features comprehensive documentation\textsuperscript{\ref{foot:suppl_mat}} with simple examples to guide researchers in its usage.
 Moreover, \texttt{pangoliNN} itself is extensively unit tested, and these UTs provide additional implicit guidance on how to effectively utilize the package.

-Despite being in its initial stage, we argue that the first release of \texttt{pangoliNN} represents a milestone toward increasing the quality and trustworthiness of NLP research code and, in turn, outcomes.
+Despite being in its initial stage (for the limited number of tests currently covered), we argue that the first release of \texttt{pangoliNN} represents a milestone toward increasing the quality and trustworthiness of NLP research code and, in turn, outcomes.
 We hope that it will be embraced and expanded upon by the research community, with the integration of additional tests, ultimately growing it into a comprehensive testing library for neural networks.